-Please refer to Article 23 "CSR Activities" of the Guidelines and "Environmental conservation initiatives and CSR activities" in III.3.
+Please refer to Article 23 "ESG Efforts" of the Guidelines and "Environmental conservation initiatives and CSR activities" in III.3.
 "Measures to Ensure Due Respect for the Stakeholders' Standpoint" of this Report.

-Please refer to Article 22 "The Code of Ethics of Nomura Group and Founder's Principles", "Status of the Appointment of Female Directors and Officers" and "Diversity and Inclusion" in III.3.
+Please refer to Article 22 "Nomura Group Corporate Philosophy and the Code of Ethics of Nomura Group", "Status of the Appointment of Female Directors and Officers" and "Diversity and Inclusion" in III.3.
 "Measures to Ensure Due Respect for the Stakeholders' Standpoint" of this Report.